Browsing Tag

 Although I was physically and mentally unhealthy I longed to be a healthy strong person.
 I read and researched everything that sparks my interest, which is exactly how I came to find yoga.
 When I started reading about yoga I was fascinated about the stories of health and healing that so many people experienced.
 However, it didn’t seem possible to me.
 How could stretching and breathing change your entire life?
 Regardless of my reservations, I felt drawn to learning more.
 I wanted to know more about the practice peacefully displayed on DVD covers and magazines.
 Continue Reading…

-courage, Guest Posts, Regret
+Guest Posts, courage, Regret

 Finding a Voice